-- 1. Bypass Damper: The bypass damper control is located in the top center of the heater front, just under the top.
+- Bypass Damper: The bypass damper control is located in the top center of the heater front, just under the top.
 It is operated by pushing or pulling the rod with the removable handle.
 The damper is fully open when the handle is pushed in and fully closed when it is pulled out.
-The damper must be opened before the door(s) are opened. - 2.
-Removable Door Handle: The removable door handle is located on the inside of the ash pan/motor cover door.
+The damper must be opened before the door(s) are opened. - Removable Door Handle: The removable door handle is located on the inside of the ash pan/motor cover door.
 The handle is held in place with a magnet or clip.
 To use, simply open the cover door and obtain the handle and use it to adjust the bypass damper or to open and close the door(s). - 3.
 Blower Control: Two blower control switches are located under the hearth and behind the cover door.
 The left switch is used to engage or disengage the automatic thermostat operation.
 Place in "Auto" for thermostat operation or place in "Manual" to operate the blower continuously.
-In the "Auto" position, the thermostat in the unit reacts to the temperature of the heater and switches on or off automatically depending on heater temperature.
-The right switch allows the heater blower to be adjusted to the proper speed to match the heat output of the unit. - 4.
+In the "Auto" position, the thermostat in the unit reacts to the temperature of the heater and switches on or off automatically depending on heater temperature. - 4.
 Primary Air Controls: The primary air intake draft controls are located on the lower portion of the unit next to the hearth extension.
 They are operated by moving up to open and down to close the amount of primary air entering the firebox. - 5.
 Warm Air Outlets: Provides heat extraction from the top and sides of the firebox. - 6.
 Baffles: Directs air flow around the unit for maximum heat transfer. - 7.
 Air Inlet: Allows cool air near the floor to be circulated through the blower and back into the warm air chamber of the heater. - 8.
 Stand: Elevates heater above the floor for safety and a neat appearance. - 9.
-Door(s): Provides an "airtight" feature.
+Door(s): Provides an "airlight" feature.
 The door(s) allow a much higher burning efficiency than can be obtained with an open firebox. - 10.
 Hearth Extension: Offers protection from spilled ashes and cinders. - 11.
 Power Cord: Provides electrical power to operate the blower. - 12.
-Chimney Connector: Used to connect unit to chimney or direct connect kit. - 13.
-Cover Door: Conceals blower, blower controls and ash pan and provides for removable handle mounting. - 14.
+Chimney Connector: Used to connect unit to chimney or direct connect kit, - Cover Door: Conceals blower, blower controls and ash pan and provides for removable handle mounting. - 14.
 Catalysts: Enables the unit to burn cleanly and efficiently. - 15.
 Temperature Monitor locations: Two locations are provided.
 One is located in the top of the stove and can be used when the heater is installed as a freestanding heater.
 The other location can be used for either a fireplace insert or freestanding installation but the use of the New Buck Corp.
 Electronic Digital Temperature Monitor must be used. - 16.
 Airwash: Primary air is preheated in internal chambers and is directed in such a way as to provide a "sweeping" airwash over the glass to keep it clean.
 This design also allows higher burning efficiencies in the firebox. - 17.
-Ashpan: Provides for easy ash removal. - 18.
-Outside Air Control: Allows for adjustment of the amount of outside air entering the unit (installations using outside air kits # P3, P3B, P5, or P5B.)
+Ashpan: Provides for easy ash removal. - Outside Air Control: Allows for adjustment of the amount of outside air entering the unit (installations using outside air kit # P5B.)